eponce19/android_publisher_client_ruby/README.md

 ## Example Environment Settings

-For convenience, application credentials can be placed in a .json file in root of this project.
+For convenience, application credentials downloaded from Google Cloud Console can be placed in a key.json file in root of this project.

 # Running the samples